muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T48)
+- Fix: PrintScreen key virtual code now resolves to VK_SNAPSHOT
+- Fix: Container API failing parameter type validation causing container exceptions when added to a profile.
+- Fix: recompiled the PyInstaller bootloaders in MSVC under Windows 11 as a suggested potential workaround solution for false-positives with some AV solution.

 ### (m76T47)
 - New: ability to lock inputs to prevent inadvertent changes.
 Locked inputs don't allow changes to the mappings.
 A lock status is now on every input.
 Devices also have a lock/unlock buttons at the top that apply to all mapped items.
 Inputs that have no maps cannot be locked.